Aniket-Subudh1/EventSentix/README.md

-Below is a detailed README file for your project, **EventSentix**.
-It covers the overall project description, features, tech stack, architecture overview, environment variable details, installation, usage, and contributing instructions.

----

 # EventSentix

 EventSentix is an AI-powered, multichannel sentiment monitoring and real-time issue detection platform designed specifically for events.
 It enables event organizers to monitor real-time feedback from various channels—including in-app chats, social media (Twitter, Instagram, LinkedIn), and surveys—while automatically processing and analyzing sentiment, detecting issues, and generating alerts.